MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
-  -h, --help         show this help message and exit --close-pr         Close the PRs too?
+  -h, --help         show this help message and exit --pat-key PATKEY   key in .gh_pat.toml of the PAT to use --token TOKEN      use this PAT to access resources --close-pr         Close the PRs too?
   --comment COMMENT  A comment to close the issue with --doit             Actually close things
-  --token TOKEN      PAT to access github.
-Needs Write access to the repos --pat-key PATKEY   key in .gh_pat.toml of the PAT to use --delay DELAY      seconds between close requests, to avoid secondary rate limits > 1
+  --delay DELAY      seconds between close requests, to avoid secondary rate limits > 1
 ```

 ## `repo_unarchiver.py`
 ```
-usage: repo_unarchiver.py [-h] [--token TOKEN] [--pat-key PATKEY] [-q] repo
+usage: repo_unarchiver.py [-h] [--pat-key PATKEY] [--token TOKEN] [-q] repo

 Reverse archival closing of issues of the specified repo, Note, repo MUST be manually unarchived before this script